 Select Appropriate Profile Image(s)

 Choose profile images that convey your office/organization and ties to Wright State University.
-Please do not use the official Wright State bi-plane logo for your profile image.
+Please do not use the official Wright State logo for your profile image.
 This is reserved for the official university-level pages.

 Your profile image should be consistent with the university's Institutional Identity Manual (PDF).